chrisbodger/veincam2019/meeting-minutes/week-2/Saturday Week 2 9-2-19.md

   *

 ## Project Discussion
-## Last year:
+### Last year shortcomings
-* Too slow.
+* System too slow.
 * Form factor too large.
 * Enclosure took too long to 3D print.
 Heavier, larger and more expensive than desired.
 * Didn’t have a printed circuit board (now do).

-## Moving forward:
+### Considerations moving forward
-* Shrink enclosure down to be tight fitting (reasonable size).
+* Shrink enclosure down to be tight fitting (reasonable handle size).
-* Move towards a kit set where someone can bring their own raspberry Pi, Pi0 or Pi+, battery, SD card etc. and assemble themselves.
+* Move towards a kit set where someone can bring their own Raspberry Pi, battery, SD card etc. and assemble themselves.
 Will we opt to go down the kit set path?
-* Improve software to make it faster.
+* Improve speed of software.
-* Currently sets up own hotspot or connect to your router.
-Raspberry pi is all python based.
-It will secondly initiate flask action and load cv module.
-Cut down wifi connect time.
-Is open cv necessary in terms of enhancing the image produced?
+* Currently the system sets up its own hotspot or alternatively connects to a router.
+(Raspberry pi is all python based) It will secondly initiated micro web framework Flask (written in Python) and loads Open Source Computer Vision library (CV module).
+Time taken for wifi connection should be aimed to be reduced.
+Additionally, is OpenCV necessary in terms of enhancing the image produced?
-* Have options of lithium cells, own portable battery (incorporate or external battery).
+* Have options of incorporated or external battery; lithium cells, own portable battery etc..

-## Goal for project by end of semester:
+### Goal for Project by end of semester:
+* As a minimum, present a physical object.
 * Get down to a kit form.
-* At least present a physical object.
 * Have a bill of materials.
-* Hardware improvement: See if there’s a better platform than raspberry pi.
-Should we stick with 0 or go back.
+* Hardware improvement: See if there’s a better platform than Raspberry Pi.
-* Software improvement: See if theres a better language – maybe C or C++.
-Computational saving.
-Only a small component of OpenCV is required – find a way to not have to load the entire library.
+* Software improvement: See if theres a better language (maybe C or C++).
+Computational saving; only a small component of OpenCV is required (ind a way to not have to load the entire library).
-*Currently approximately 1.5 minutes for start-up -Set wifi, Flask server, Open cv, Intiating leds.
-Reduced said start-up time.
+* Currently approximately 1.5 minutes for start-up.
+This includes setting up wifi, Flask server, OpenCV, Intiating LEDs.
+Aim to reduce said start-up time.

-## Decisions to be made
+### Decisions to be made
 * Hardware
-  * ....
+  * Optimise platform selection.
+Identify better platforms beyond Rasberry Pi.
+  * Incorporated or external battery.
 * Software
-  * ....
+  * Optimise language selection.
+Identify better languages including, but not limited to, C or C++.
+Language must be computationally saving.
+  * Requirement or lack thereof of comprehensive OpenCV incorporation.